 Art on the Edge July 18-29, 2016 (Monday- Friday, 8-5)

-Art on the Edge offers a unique opportunity for middle school students, entering 7th or 8th grade, to explore art created during times of conflict and crisis.
+Art on the Edge offers a unique opportunity for middle school and high school students (grades 7-12), to explore art created during times of conflict and crisis.
 After looking at these historical examples, students will respond through creative writing and visual art projects culminating in a public exhibition.
 The camp will be led by SHSU faculty members, Edie Wells of the Department of Art, and Dr. Rebecca Wentworth of the College of Education.

 This is a two-week day camp, Monday- Friday, divided into morning and afternoon sessions.
 Snacks, lunches and all materials will be provided.
-In the morning, through literature and documentaries, campers will look at art created during historical time periods such as slavery, the Holocaust, genocide, and more.
+In the morning, through literature and documentaries, campers will look at art that was created by people faced with challenges.
 Campers will have opportunities to respond through creative writing and poetry that will be compiled into a printed anthology.
 The afternoon sessions will offer opportunities to explore and create art both individually and collaboratively.
 Projects will include painting, sculpture, papier-mâché, tie-dye, recycled art, murals and more.
 Campers will participate in curating, installing, and leading tours of their work in an exhibition to be held in the WASH facility on the final evening of the camp.

 Registration is now open.